The Art Page

 It looks like I picked up the extra copy of the mag for 25 cent$ (at a thrift shop, I would guess).
 Glancing at the subscription mailing label, I think how amusing it is that it once belonged to Burleigh ( pron: BUR LEE) Henry, who was vice principal at my ol' alma-mater, North Park Collegiate, in Brantford, Ontario.
 I note that it looks like, besides the fact that B. Henry lived on what is quite a nice street, he must have been hipper than I realized in the old days!
 He had a subscription to Horizon?!

 As part of the administration of dear old NPC, Burleigh was most definitely none too pleased when John Mars, a long-haired hippie type, was elected president of the Student Council of said high school in 1971.
-I was the first president of the school to have a political agenda as opposed to the previous ones who seemed mainly concerned with sock-hop dances, school spirit and, decorations at football parties.
+I was the first president of the school to have a political agenda as opposed to the previous ones who seemed mainly concerned with sock-hop dances, school spirit, and decorations at football parties.
 I worked on those activities enthusiastically as well, but, I did have other fish to fry.
-Burleigh and, I sat on the Senior Advisory Board together, due to our respective positions.
+Burleigh and I sat on the Senior Advisory Board together, due to our respective positions.
 We had our moments, to say the least.
+Later, we grew to respect each other a great deal.

 Funny, how an address label can bring back a flood of memories.